Chart Color Schemes

 An assessment of population growth drivers in Clifton Springs reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for Clifton Springs, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods to SA2 levels.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 were used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Clifton Springs is projected to experience exceptional growth, placing it in the top 10 percent of Australian non-metropolitan areas.
-By 2041, based on aggregated SA2-level projections, the suburb's population is expected to grow by 4,100 persons, reflecting a total increase of 50.0% over the 17 years.
+According to these projections, Clifton Springs is expected to grow exceptionally, placing it in the top 10 percent of Australian non-metropolitan areas, with an increase of 4,079 persons by 2041, reflecting a 64.2% total increase over the 17 years.

 Frequently Asked Questions - Population